samuel-adekunle/jamgo/README.md

 ## Template

-The Template sub command is used for generating new templates to be used in the pages.
-It generates the .gohtml template in the templates directory.
+The [`Template`](./docs/jamgo_new_template.md) sub command is used for generating new templates to be used in the pages.
+It generates the gohtml template in the templates directory.

 Usage:
 ```